HIPAA: Impacts and Actions by States

 Health Information Technology (Includes archive materials)

-- A 2008 NCSL report describes and provides links to specific state legislation on HIT and public reporting: www.ncsl.org/programs/health/Transparency.htm.
+- An NCSL report describes and provides links to specific state legislation on HIT and public reporting: www.ncsl.org/programs/health/Transparency.htm. - Updated 2015.

 HIPAA functions expanded by HITECH Act- Among other HIPAA changes made in the new law (all of which should be of concern to health care providers, health care payors, health care clearinghouses- "covered entities" or CEs- and their "business associates"- vendors who touch electronic protected health information or ePHI), there is a provision that permits state attorneys general to file HIPAA enforcement actions on behalf of the people of their state, in order to protect their interests, and to seek injunctive relief and/or money damages.
 See Sec.
 13410(e) of ARRA (p.
 160 of HR 1 PDF).
 A web blog posting titled "HIPAA enforcement by state attorneys general: The shape of things to come" provides details on a CT case.
 1/15/2010.